Neutrino Electromagnetic Properties and the Weak Mixing Angle at the LHC Forward Physics Facility: Acknowledgment

 \section{Acknowledgment}

 We thank Adam Ritz, Zahra Tabrizi, and Sebastian Trojanowski for fruitful discussions.
 We are grateful to the authors and maintainers of many open-source software packages, including FORESEE~\cite{Kling:2021fwx}, and LHAPDF~\cite{Buckley:2014ana}.
 F.K. acknowledges support by the Deutsche Forschungsgemeinschaft under Germany's Excellence Strategy - EXC 2121 Quantum Universe - 390833306.
 R.M.A. is supported in part by the DOE under Grant No. DE- SC0016013.
 S.F. is supported in part by NSERC, Canada.
-Y.D.T. is supported in part by NSF Grant PHY-2210283 and in part by Simons Foundation Grant No.~623683.
+Y.-D.T. is supported in part by NSF Grant No.~PHY-2210283 and in part by Simons Foundation Grant No.~623683.
+Y.-D.T also thanks the support from the LANL Director's Fellowship.
+This research is partially supported by LANL's Laboratory Directed Research and Development (LDRD) program.